Ahmad-Zaky/folio_okapi_local_environment/README.md

         - we will navigate to the installation process in the docs and start walking through the steps step by step.
         - we will utilize the `install.sh` step to skip all following steps and run the script using the sample modules.
     3. **Run okapi from IDE with sample modules**:
-        - its the same like the previous example except we will run `okapi` from IDE (Intillij) instead of running it in a background process.
+        - its the same like the previous example except we will run `okapi` from IDE (IntelliJ) instead of running it in a background process.
-        - you will see how we can configure `okapi` to run it from our own IDE (Intillij) directly.
+        - you will see how we can configure `okapi` to run it from our own IDE (IntelliJ) directly.
         - I may need to run `okapi` in the IDE for debugging purposes, or for adding env vars as right now the script cannot export env vars while running `okapi`.
     4. **Run okapi with sample modules and stop/restart a module or more from IDE**:
         - here we will see how to stop one or more already running modules and run them again from our IDE mostly for debugging purposes.